-As is the case with all brands, Miele espresso machines come in several colors, with accompanying strings of different serial numbers.
-Miele offers two series, starting with the quite large CM 7 models.
+As is the case with all brands, Miele espresso machines come in several colors, each with different serial numbers.
+Miele offers two series, starting with the quite-large CM 7 models.
 The other series is the smaller CM 6 models, including the CM 6350 in this review.

-Neither of the smaller Miele CM 6 models have a touch display, and they also don’t automatically adjust to the cup height.
-They’re also significantly smaller than the CM 7 series.
+Neither of the smaller Miele CM 6 models have a touch display, and they also don’t automatically adjust to the cup’s height.
+They are also significantly smaller than the CM 7 series.

 Miele CM 6310, 6300 and 6350

-This review is about the CM 6350 “Black Edition,” but it’s identical in construction to the other CM 6 models.
-The CM 6310 and 6300 are the earlier models, which don’t have the coffee pot setting.
+This review is about the CM 6350 “Black Edition,” but it is physically identical to the other CM 6 models.
+However, the CM 6310 and 6300 are earlier models that don’t have a coffee pot setting.

-This has almost the exact same range of functions as the Miele CM 7500, except for automatic decalcifying.
-The other main difference is that it doesn’t have a stainless steel cup heating tray.
+This has almost the same range of functions as the Miele CM 7500, except for automatic decalcification.
+The other main difference is that it doesn’t have a stainless-steel cup heating tray.

 Miele CM 7500

-I already reviewed the Miele CM 7500 a while back.
-It’s Miele’s flagship countertop automatic espresso machine.
-It’s a beautiful but also very large machine, so it would work best in a big kitchen.
-I don’t really care much for most latte or espresso machines with a white finish, but this one is simply beautiful.
-You can read the review here: Miele CM 7500
+The Miele CM 7500 is Miele’s flagship countertop automatic espresso machine.
+It’s a beautiful – but also very large – machine, so it would work best in a big kitchen.
+I don’t really like most latte or espresso machines that have a white finish, but this one is simply beautiful.

 What Colors and Styles Are Available?

 Just like with the other Miele CM 6 models, this one is available in several colors.
-We used the “Black Edition” for this test, which has basically everything in black.
-There are also other colors available, namely obsidian black, lotus white and graphite gray.
+For this test, we used the “Black Edition,” which is almost entirely black.
+Other available colors include: Obsidian Black, Lotus White and Graphite Gray.

-I always think it’s hard to comment on colors, but I can say that I like all these Miele espresso machines.
-You’ll need to decide for yourself which one would look best in your kitchen.
-I think the Black Edition is pretty cool, although I also quickly noticed any specks of dust that stuck to it.
+While it’s difficult to comment on colors, I like all these Miele espresso machines.
+You will need to decide for yourself which one looks best in your kitchen.
+I think the Black Edition looks pretty sleek, although I do quickly notice when dust sticks to it.
 Maybe it just means that I need to vacuum more often, though.

 |Cleaning the Milk Hose||Automatic|